 - Experience as a minority entrepreneur, non-traditional entrepreneur, and/or supporter of diverse entrepreneurs is highly desired

 - Experience advising early-stage ventures is welcome but not required

 We seek individuals to serve as hands-on mentors to provide guidance and share your expertise with our students.
 Two to three mentors are paired with groups of 3-4 early-stage ventures, typically based on area of industry or expertise.
 Student teams are typically just starting their entrepreneurial journeys, although we also have later-stage teams who have been in the program for multiple years.

 - Attend a mentor orientation session.

-- Participate in 15-minute mid-month check-ins with each of your teams over Zoom, scheduled at your convenience.
+- Participate in monthly 15-minute check-in calls with each of your teams over Zoom between group mentoring sessions.

 - Stay engaged with your teams throughout the month on the TIA Slack workspace to answer questions and provide encouragement.

 - Option to volunteer at interactive workshops and pitch feedback nights.